wchavarria03/dotfiles/README.md

 ## Others
 ### Git
-SSH keys were moved to 1password and sinin commits is now using ssh instead of GPG.
+SSH keys were moved to 1password and signin commits is now using ssh instead of GPG.
 SSH keys needs to be added on github account as Authentication Keys and Signing keys

 ### Secrets